-2.4 Fitting IMI model

-We fit the m-IMI model and TRRP model to spike trains derived from the LIF model via maximum likelihood.
+2.4 Fitting the IMI Model.
+We fit the m-IMI and TRRP models to spike trains derived from the LIF model via maximum likelihood.

-2.4.1 Fitting the m-IMI model

-We follow Kass & Ventura, 2001 to fit the m-IMI model to data.
-For fitting m-IMI model in equation 2.4, we use the additive form
+2.4.1 Fitting the m-IMI Model.
+We follow Kass and Ventura (2001) to fit the m-IMI model to data.
+For fitting m-IMI model in equation 2.4, we use the additive form: